robertovidal/Project1-Compi/README.md

 sudo apt-get install flex

-We are using the files program.c and
+We are using the files program.c and print.c as test files